Updated: 18 Jun, 2026 | SlideUpLift

 1. Roadmap in PowerPoint Using Tables & Swimlanes:

-Using these is a simple way to clearly show project steps, timelines, and who is responsible for what, and how different parts of the project are connected.
-It is a great method if you want to know how to create a project roadmap in PowerPoint.
+Using these is a simple way to clearly show project steps, timelines, and who is responsible for what.
+This is especially useful when building a product roadmap that spans multiple teams and release cycles, and shows how different parts of the project are connected.
+It is a great method for creating a project roadmap in PowerPoint.
 Here’s how:

 • Step 1: Go to the “Insert” tab and click on “Table”.
 Choose a number of columns (for timeframes) and rows (for teams or functions).